-Our outdoor area is securely fenced and gates are kept locked when children are present.
-Reviewed and updated March 2024.
-R.C.

-- Our outdoor area is checked for safety and cleared of rubbish before it is used. - Adults and children are alerted to the dangers of poisonous plants, herbicides and pesticides. - Where water can form a pool on equipment, it is emptied before children start playing outside. - Our outdoor sand pit is covered when not in use and is cleaned regularly. - All outdoor activities are supervised at all times.
+- > Our outdoor area is securely fenced and gates are kept locked when children are present. - > Our outdoor area is checked for safety and cleared of rubbish before it is used. - > Adults and children are alerted to the dangers of poisonous plants, herbicides and pesticides. - > Where water can form a pool on equipment, it is emptied before children start playing outside. - > Our outdoor sand pit is covered when not in use and is cleaned regularly. - > All outdoor activities are supervised at all times.